Read Mapping Near Non-Volatile Memory: : Macroscopic View

-Facilitating fast parallel in-memory pattern matching, TCAM-based acceleration is particularly suitable for {\em read mapping}.
-TCAM is a special variant of associative memory (which permits data retrieval by indexing by content rather than by address) that can store and search the ``don't care'' state X in addition to a logic 0 or 1.
-Moreover, for as large memory arrays as {\em read mapping} demands, non-volatile TCAM can overcome area and energy inefficiencies of CMOS based TCAM~\cite{ipekTCAM}.
+{\em Read mapping} essentially is a search-heavy memory intensive pattern matching problem.
+This suggests TCAM-based acceleration, which by construction can support fast parallel in-memory search. \ignore{ However, in matching short {\em read} patterns with portions of the large reference genome (stored in TCAM), brute-force non-volatile TCAM search over the large search space induces excessive energy consumption, as we will demonstrate next.
+That said, even if the energy consumption } TCAM is a special variant of associative memory (which permits data retrieval by indexing by content rather than by address) that can store and search the ``don't care'' state X in addition to a logic 0 or 1. {Considering the scale of the problem}, however, only {\em non-volatile} TCAM can accommodate the large memory footprint in an area- and energy-efficient manner~\cite{ipekTCAM}. \ignore{ Moreover, non-volatile TCAM can overcome area and energy inefficiencies of CMOS-based TCAM~\cite{ipekTCAM}. }

 We will next look into the energy consumption of {\em read mapping}, comparing a non-volatile TCAM-based implementation with a highly optimized GPU-based solution deploying one of the fastest known algorithms to date~\cite{luo2013soap3}.
-The non-volatile TCAM mimics the least energy-hungry implementation from Guo et al.~\cite{ipekTCAM}, corresponding to an array size of 1K$\times$1K bits = 1Mbits.
+The non-volatile TCAM mimics the least energy-hungry implementation from Guo et al.~\cite{ipekTCAM}, corresponding to an array size of 1K$\times$1Kbits = 1Mbits.
 For this design point, searching for a pattern of length 1Kbits (which represents the maximum-possible length, i.e., the row length) in the entire array takes approximately 2.5ns and consumes 245nJ.